Ved52-ui/Whatsapp_Message_WithNodeJS/README.md

-# Whatsapp_Message_WithNodeJS
-Send A whatsapp message to any number using the node js ans html
+# Send A whatsapp message to any number using the node js ans html

-# When You Will Run Your Index.js file Then You Will Get QRcode Scan It From Your Whatsapp Using Linked Device
+#### When You Will Run Your Index.js file Then You Will Get QRcode Scan It From Your Whatsapp Using Linked Device

-# Scan Using Whatsapp Where You Want To get Messages
+#### Scan Using Whatsapp Where You Want To get Messages

-# Command To Run This JS File
+#### Command To Run This JS File
        node index.js

+#### After Run Start The Server Do Not Close The Server Otherwise It Will Not Work